What is the best way for my business to reduce customer service response time?

 - Customer Relationship Management (CRM) Tools

-A sales CRM won’t just help you store leads, sales data, or a customer’s purchasing history.
+The best sales CRM won’t just help you store leads, sales data, or a customer’s purchasing history.
 It would also help your operators track customer information, know them better, and work towards a solution that matches their needs.

 - Help Desk